 Harrington was so intoxicated, according to assistant Berkshire District Attorney Mary-Elizabeth Mack, that the troopers had to take him to the Berkshire Medical Center for his own safety.
 Once there, she said, Harrington was abusive and combative, pulled his IV out and aimed the blood squirting from his arm at Trooper James Somerville.

 Mack told the court Har rington has four "assault ive type" cases on his record, an assault and battery on a police officer and three drunken driving offenses.
-The DA's office would likely be seeking jail time for the defendant, she said.

 Attorney Robert D. Sullivan Jr. said his client "denies the allegations" and has a "good relationship" with his girlfriend's children.